Understanding pancreatic cancer early

 The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
 False positive and false negative results do occur.
 The Galleri test should be used in addition to healthcare provider recommended screening tests.

-Risks Associated with Pancreatic Cancer
+Risks Associated with Pancreatic Cancer4

 - Age: The risk of pancreatic cancer increases with age, with most cases occurring in individuals over 65.